 The answer to this will depend on which of the three thawing methods you’ve used.

-It also takes one to two days to fully thaw in the first place, so it’s important to know exactly when the chicken has finished thawing, as this is when the clock starts!
+You’ll have one to two days to cook the chicken once it’s thawed.
+This is where it gets a little tricky since it also typically takes one to two days for the chicken to fully thaw in the fridge. first place, It’s important to know exactly when the chicken has finished thawing, as this is when the clock starts!

 Final Thoughts on Refreezing Chicken